anabneri/my-app/README.md

 # simple-java-maven-app

-This repository is for the
+this repository is for the Talk **Improve your Java Applications in Intellij Idea**

 [Build a Java app with Maven](https://jenkins.io/doc/tutorials/build-a-java-app-with-maven/) tutorial in the [Jenkins User Documentation](https://jenkins.io/doc/).